Search

 Suppliers

-Aligning with the third pillar of the United Nations Guiding Principles on Business and Human Rights (UNGPs), our Grievance Mechanism serves as a structured process to address and resolve human rights and environmental concerns effectively and transparently.
+Aligning with the third pillar of the United Nations Guiding Principles on Business and Human Rights, our Grievance Mechanism serves as a structured process to address and resolve human rights and environmental concerns effectively and transparently.

 Our Grievance Mechanism is open to all, including CIMB employees, employees of our suppliers and clients, and communities affected by CIMB's operations or those of our business partners, such as indigenous peoples or communities living near a client’s facility.
-This inclusivity aligns with the UNGPs, which emphasise the responsibility of businesses to address adverse impacts linked to their operations, products, or services, whether directly or through their business relationships.
-By providing a platform for all stakeholders, we aim to uphold transparency, accountability, accessibility and and fairness in addressing human rights complaints.
+By providing a platform for all stakeholders, we aim to uphold transparency, accountability, accessibility and fairness in addressing human rights complaints.

 Channels